 3 units profit

 5 units profit

 3 units loss

-The Grind gambling system won't win or lose large amounts.
+The above series of tests shows that the Grind gambling system won't win or lose large amounts.
 As the name says, it's a slow, methodical process in pursuit of a steady 1 unit profit.

 If the slow, steady nature of this gambling system appeals to you, our only warning is to bear in mind our overall gambling strategy and set a limit to your losses.
 Although these will never be huge, the Oscar's Grind system does not allow a quick method of winning them back.

 It may appear a low-risk system, but our tests show that the Grind can get into a situation it would be difficult to get out of again.
 For that reason, we recommend it for medium-risk gamblers, those who can withstand small losses in pursuit of moderate gains.

 If you're looking for something safe and steady like the Grind, but a little faster-paced, a number of systems fit the bill.